 It should be a red flag if the contents are way too few or too old.
 This either means they’re no longer in business or they really don’t practice what they claim to do.
 Also, check for the overall look of the website.
-Does it have enough pages and contents that tell you more about them?
-How about spellings and grammar?
+Does it have enough pages and content that tell you more about them?
+How about spelling and grammar?
 A legit business will seldom have trouble with those.
 If the website does not properly represent what they say, they do- stay clear from them.

 5. Research and check its online presence and reputation.